bakery/blog/_posts/2015-11-29-meteor-seo-circa-november-2015.markdown

 ### Step 4: Deploy and check

-Once the app is deployed, you can confirm that it is being rendered correctly for the Google and Facebook bots by appending **_escaped_fragment_=** query parameter to your urls:   https://<my-meteor-app>.herokuapp.com/?_escaped_fragment_=.
+Once the app is deployed, you can confirm that it is being rendered correctly for the Google and Facebook bots by appending **_escaped_fragment_=** query parameter to your [url](https://meteor-heroku-seo.herokuapp.com/?_escaped_fragment_).

 If everything went OK, you should see your page rendered properly with all the html and meta tags set properly.
 Facebook has a [handy tool](https://developers.facebook.com/tools/debug/og/object/) allowing you to check how your links look on their site.

 ## Resources
 - [Example App](https://github.com/thebakeryio/meteor-seo-heroku)